Patrickkk/patrickkk.github.io/about.md

 ### Blog

-I started this blog as a way to share solutions to struggles I encountered and to share my thoughts.
+I started this blog as a way to share solutions to issues I encountered and to share my thoughts.

 ### Contact me

 You can contact me on Github.
-An email will be made available later.